What is my IP address?

 How do I hide my IP address?

-Please note: Although VPNs provide many great benefits, they do not cover all bases in terms of security.
-For this reason, we strongly suggest pairing your chosen VPN with quality virus protection software.
+Although VPNs provide many benefits, they do not cover all bases, especially when it comes to security.
+Pair your chosen VPN with quality virus protection software to remain as secure as possible online.

 How do I change my IP address?

-Due to the unique and identifiable nature of IP addresses, it makes sense that you would want to change yours from time to time.
-There are a few ways to do this, including the below options:
+Due to the unique and identifiable nature of IP addresses, it makes sense to change them from time to time.

 If you're on a home WiFi network, the quickest and easiest way to change your IP address is to do a hard reset of your router.
-This can be achieved by powering off the device, unplugging it and keeping it unplugged for at least ten seconds.
+Power off your device, unplug it and keep it unplugged for at least five minutes.

-This method will make the router believe that it is a new connection, and it will therefore generate a new address.
+This method will make the router believe that it is a new connection, and will generate a new address once you reconnect.

-A proxy server functions in much the same way as a VPN when it comes to changing your IP address.
-It does not, however, encrypt your data, so if you're looking to switch things up for security reasons, we still suggest choosing a VPN.
+A proxy server functions in the same way as a VPN when it comes to changing your IP address.
+As we mentioned it doesn’t encrypt your data, so if you're looking to switch things up for security reasons, we still suggest choosing a VPN.

-As a proxy server is an external network, it will also only change your IP address while you are connected.
+A proxy server is an external network, so it will only change your IP address while you are connected.

 Final word